SCRIPTURE REFERENCES FOR THIS SERMON:

 3 (The cherubim were standing on the south side of the temple when the man went in, and a cloud filled the inner court.)
 4 Then the glory of the Lord arose from the cherub and moved to the threshold of the temple.
 The temple was filled with the cloud while the court was filled with the brightness of the Lord’s glory.
 5 The sound of the wings of the cherubim could be heard from the outer court, like the sound of the Sovereign God when he speaks.

 6 When the Lord commanded the man dressed in linen, “Take fire from within the wheelwork, from among the cherubim,” the man went in and stood by one of the wheels.
-7 Then one of the cherubim stretched out his hand toward the fire which was among the cherubim.
+7 Then one of the cherubim stretched out his hand toward the fire that was among the cherubim.
 He took some and put it into the hands of the man dressed in linen, who took it and left.
 8 (The cherubim appeared to have the form of human hands under their wings.)

 9 As I watched, I noticed four wheels by the cherubim, one wheel beside each cherub; the wheels gleamed like jasper.
 10 As for their appearance, all four of them looked the same, something like a wheel within a wheel.
 11 When they moved, they would go in any of the four directions they faced without turning as they moved; in the direction the head would turn they would follow without turning as they moved, 12 along with their entire bodies, their backs, their hands, and their wings.
 The wheels of the four of them were full of eyes all around.
 13 As for their wheels, they were called “the wheelwork” as I listened.
 14 Each of the cherubim had four faces: The first was the face of a cherub, the second that of a man, the third that of a lion, and the fourth that of an eagle.